FranckSilvestre/FranckSilvestre.github.io/_posts/2024-03-21-soutenance-hdr.markdown

 The intersection of my research with psychology, neuroscience and educational science has led me to reconsider the work carried out over the last 10 years.
 This review has guided the formulation of a new prototypical situation for TEL research.
 This is based on the study of technological systems supporting (respectively limiting) cognitive and emotional states favorable (respectively unfavorable) to human learning.
 It is within this framework that the main lines of the research project presented in this document are formulated.
 The mentioned issues concern the adaptation of formative evaluation processes and the generation, by human or artificial agents, of personalized textual feedback.

-**Keywords** Formative assessment, feedback, interactive systems, learning analytics, design-based research, mixed methods, system 1 and system 2, peer evaluations, generative artificial intelligences.
+**Keywords** Formative assessment, feedback, interactive systems, learning analytics, design-based research, mixed methods, system 1 and system 2, peer evaluations, generative artificial intelligence.

 # Membres du jury